Eldoret: Education

 Eldoret is home to Moi University.
-Though the university's main campus is located about 30 km away in Kesess, located due South, four of its campuses are within the town limits of Eldoret.
-These campuses are; Annex Campus (School of Law), Town Campus (School of Medicine and School of dental sciences), Rivatex Campus (School of aeronautical engineering) and Eldoret West campus (for privately sponsored students).
+Though the university's main campus is about 30 km away in Kesess, located due south, four of its campuses are within the town limits of Eldoret.
+These campuses are: Annex Campus (School of Law), Town Campus (School of Medicine and School of dental sciences), Rivatex Campus (School of aeronautical engineering) and Eldoret West campus (for privately sponsored students).
 As of 2006, it had a student population of 14,855.

 The University of Eldoret is the second largest university in the city having been awarded its charter in 2013.
 Its main campus is located within the city limits to the north of the town.